Sir George Bruce1

 Isabella Blackett

-Isabella Blackett was born before 1705.
-She was the daughter of Sir William Blackett, 1st Bt. and Julia Conyers.1,2 She married David Erskine, 9th Earl of Buchan, son of Henry Erskine, 3rd Lord Cardross and Catherine Stewart, on 15 September 1743.1 She died on 14 May 1763 at St. George Hanover Square, London, England, without issue.2 Her will (dated 2 November 1761) was probated on 2 June 1763.2
+Isabella Blackett was the daughter of Sir William Blackett, 1st Bt. and Julia Conyers.1,2 She married David Erskine, 9th Earl of Buchan, son of Henry Erskine, 3rd Lord Cardross and Catherine Stewart, on 15 September 1743.1 She died on 14 May 1763 at St. George Hanover Square, London, EnglandG, without issue.2 Her will was proven (by probate) on 2 June 1763.2

-As a result of her marriage, Isabella Blackett was styled as Countess of Buchan on 15 September 1743.
 From 15 September 1743, her married name became Erskine.
-She received a blessing on 21 May 1763 at Hampstead, Middlesex, England.2
+After her marriage, Isabella Blackett was styled as Countess of Buchan on 15 September 1743.
+Her last will was dated 2 November 1761.
+She received a blessing on 21 May 1763 at Hampstead, London, EnglandG.2

 Citations